 October 4, 2013 - Sand Hills Revisited

 I've updated the Sand Hill section of the site with two new locations.
 The first is an overlook of Wrather Arch, considered the least accessible of the major US arches.
 The second is Soap Creek Tanks.
-This is an area of multicolored brain rock near the SE corner of Vermillion Cliffs.
+This is an area of multicolored brain rock near the SE corner of Vermilion Cliffs.
 Soap Creek Tanks is full of spotted rocks, I have never similar rocks elsewhere.
-I've also added topo maps covering Sand Hills and Vermillion Cliffs in Geotiff, KMZ overlay, and Oruxmap formats.
+I've also added topo maps covering Sand Hills and Vermilion Cliffs in Geotiff, KMZ overlay, and Oruxmap formats.

 October 3, 2013 - The Government Shutdown

 I have contacted several sources in Kanab and have received conflicting information about whether existing permits for Coyote Buttes are valid.
 My best information, coming from the Kane County Visitor Center, is that if you have a permit it is valid.
 Lottery permits and walk-in permits are not being issued at this time.

 I have heard indirectly from a local guide that there were 50 people at The Wave yesterday.
 Going to The Wave without a permit is illegal.
 Law enforcement is one of the areas that the BLM and NPS have not completely shut down, and fines for entering Coyote Buttes without a permit are substantial.